Feast of the Transfiguration or Metamorphosis of Christ

 The icon of the feast directs our attention toward the event of the Transfiguration and specifically to the glory of God as revealed in Christ.
 This event came at a critical point in the ministry of our Lord, just as He was setting out on His journey to Jerusalem.
 He would soon experience the humiliation, suffering, and death of the Cross.
 However, the glorious light of the Resurrection was revealed to strengthen His disciples for the trials that they would soon experience.

-The feast also points to the great and glorious Second Coming of our Lord and the fulfillment of the Kingdom of God when all of creation will be transfigured and filled w
+The feast also points to the great and glorious Second Coming of our Lord and the fulfillment of the Kingdom of God when all of creation will be transfigured and filled with light.

 Orthodox Christian Celebration of the Feast of the Transfiguration